KaeruTeam/kwz-api/docs/setup/setup.md

 ### `uwsgi.ini.template`

-Both values should be replaced by the absolute path to the `api.kwz.pw` folder.
+Both values should be replaced by the absolute path to the `kwz-api/` folder.
-For example, if `api.kwz.pw` is located in the home directory of `user`, replace each value with `/home/user/`.
+For example, if `kwz-api/` is located in the home directory of `user`, replace each value with `/home/user/`.

 # Importing Flipnotes